Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: Proof of Theorem

 From \eqref{opt_buff_pos}, we observe that the optimal buffer position $b_{i+1}^*$ is independent of $\delta = \Delta(A_i)$ and depends only on the delay state $c_i$ in the previous epoch.
-In other words, $c_i$ is a sufficient statistic for determining $b_{i+1}^*$ for all $i$. \textbf{Step 2:} We construct a new SMDP based on the results obtained in the first step.
+In other words, $c_i$ is a sufficient statistic for determining $b_{i+1}^*$ for all $i$.

+\textbf{Step 2:} We construct a new SMDP based on the results obtained in the first step.
 In the new SMDP, the decision time is $D_{i+1}$ instead of $A_i$.
 At each decision time $D_{i+1}$, the system state is represented only by the delay state $c_i$ in the $i$-th epoch.
-We fix the waiting time decisions by using optimal threshold rule $\tau_l\big(\delta, c_i\big)$, and the action involves determining the buffer position $b_{i+1}$.
+We fix the waiting time decisions by using the optimal threshold rule $\tau_l\big(\delta, c_i\big)$, and the action involves determining the buffer position $b_{i+1}$.
 A detailed description of this SMDP can be found in Appendix \ref{App_Comp_SMDP_2}.
 The Bellman optimality equation of this new SMDP is given by equation \eqref{New Bellman Equation for fixed packet length}.

 The second term on the right-hand side of equation \eqref{New Bellman Equation for fixed packet length}, is independent of the action $b_{i+1}$ taken at decision time $D_{i+1}$ and depends only on the state $C_i=c_i$.
-Therefore, the Bellman optimality equation \eqref{New Bellman Equation for fixed packet length} is decomposable and can be solved as a per-decision epoch optimization problem; that is, we can express any $b_{i+1}^*$ in the optimal buffer position sequence ${f^* = \big(b_2^*, b_3^*, \ldots\big)}$ as shown in \eqref{Theorem_1_Buf_Pos_Seq}. \textbf{Step 3:} We determine the optimal value $\varepsilon_{l, \text{opt}}$ of the inner optimization problem \eqref{Problem 1: Inner opt problem} as the unique root of equation \eqref{Theorem_1_unique_root_of}.
-Let $\vartheta_i^*$ denote the random variable $b_{i}^*+T_{i}(l)+F_{i}$.
-Consider the following equality:
+Therefore, the Bellman optimality equation \eqref{New Bellman Equation for fixed packet length} is decomposable and can be solved as a per-decision epoch optimization problem; that is, we can express any $b_{i+1}^*$ in the optimal buffer position sequence ${f^* = \big(b_2^*, b_3^*, \ldots\big)}$ as shown in \eqref{Theorem_1_Buf_Pos_Seq}.